SHA-mbles/SHA-mbles.github.io/README.md

 - [bob.asc](https://raw.githubusercontent.com/SHA-mbles/SHA-mbles.github.io/master/bob.asc)

 In order to avoid malicious usage, the keys have a creation date far in the future; if you want to analyse them with pgp, you can use options `--ignore-time-conflict --ignore-valid-from` (more generally you can prefix arbitrary commands with `faketime @2145920400`).

+#  Responsible Disclosure

+We have tried to contact the authors of affected software before announcing this attack, but due to limited resources, we could not notify everyone.

+## GnuPG

+We have first discussed this attack with the GnuPG developers the 9th of May 2019 and eventually informed them of the newly found chosen-prefix collision the 1st of October 2019.
+The issue is tracked with CVE number CVE-2019-14855.
+A countermeasure has been implemented in commit edc36f5, included in GnuPG version 2.2.18 (released on the 25th of November 2019): SHA-1-based key signatures created after 2019-01-19 are now considered invalid.

+## CAcert

+[CAcert](http://cacert.org/) is one of them main CAs for PGP keys.
+We noticed that there is a large number of keys with recent SHA-1 signatures from CAcert on public keyservers.
+This seems to indicate that they still use SHA-1 to sign user keys.
+We have contacted them by email on December 14th, but as of December 29th, we did not receive any answer despite repeated contact attempts.

+## OpenSSL

+We have contacted the OpenSSL developers on December 14th.
+They are considering disabling SHA-1 at security level 1 (defined as 80-bit security) after our attack.
+Since security level 1 is the default configuration, this would prevent SHA-1 usage for certificates, and for handshake signatures.
+Debian Linux had previously set the default configuration to security level 2 (defined as 112-bit security) in the latest release (Debian Buster); this already prevents dangerous usage of SHA-1.

 # Q&A